 The nice thing about the REI Co-op Half Dome 4 Plus Tent is that you can take it car camping.
 For two people and a dog, it’s super roomy.
 On the other hand, there are many other camping tents that give you more volume and space — and if they weigh a bit more, who cares?
 The car is packing the weight.

 So, who should buy this tent?
 Anyone who has a young and growing family and wants to share a tent somewhere along a trail.
-In addition, it’s great for groups of three for those odd trips.
+In addition, it’s great for groups of three for those trips with odd numbers.
 If you have a small car, the Half Dome 4 Plus could also make a tidy car camping tent.
 Last of all, if you like the idea of a 92″ x 92″ floor and you aren’t scared of 7 lbs.
 1 oz . . . that’s a fit, too.

 If you’re on board with the overall size and weight, let’s talk quality and design.
 REI makes excellent backpacking tents that all perform well above their price points.
 For example, the ultralight REI Quarter Dome 2 (see our review) competes with tents that cost quite a bit more.
 As we have come to expect from REI, the Half Dome also competes very well against higher priced competition when you consider the size of the floor, volume, weight and overall quality.

-The Half Dome 4 Plus pole system is super cool and effective — and improved for 2018: The REI-exclusive tension-truss architecture gives you more internal livable space and steeper sidewalls.
+The Half Dome 4 Plus pole system is super cool and effective — and improved from the previous generation: The REI-exclusive tension-truss architecture gives you more internal livable space and steeper sidewalls.
 Basically, two corner poles on a side attach to a hub that then spans the tent to the other side where there is another hub and two corner poles.
 A center top cross pole lifts the sidewalls to maintain volume throughout.
 To get the orientation right during setup, all you have to do is find the orange poles and make sure you place them in the orange straps.
 Pretty easy, really.

 Pole design increases interior volume.

 Ready for rain.